hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 - The `apply` payload includes the block header and the transactions that triggered the predicate.

 - The `rollback` payload includes the block header and the transactions that triggered the predicate for a past block that is no longer part of the canonical chain and must be reverted.

+> [!TIP]
+> You can define multiple predicates and pass them as arguments to start the chainhook service.
+> Example:  `$ chainhook service start --predicate-path=predicate_1.json --predicate-path=predicate_2.json --config-path=chainhook.toml`

 ## References